 In the above figure, we can see the tick-marked option present at the toolbar.

 In this, a user needs to select customize quick access toolbar in excel and select ‘more commands’ option to add the commands.

-The user has to just right click on the feature presented on the ribbon and choose to add to quick access toolbar.
+The user has to just right click on the feature presented on the ribbon and choose to add to a quick access toolbar.

 As shown in the figure, center, and right align commands are added to the toolbar utilizing this option.

 #2 – Deleting Features from the Toolbar